ADA-research/TSRC/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-This repository contains the official implementation of the paper **Time Series Representations Classroom (TSRC): A Teacher-Student-based Framework for Interpretability-enhanced Unsupervised Time Series Representation Learning**".
+This repository contains the official implementation of the paper **Time Series Representations Classroom (TSRC): A Teacher-Student-based Framework for Interpretability-enhanced Unsupervised Time Series Representation Learning**.

 Current status: submitted for journal publication (under review).